There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 1 core unit in the Population Health major sequence
+- Level 1 core unit in the Public Health major sequence

 - Level 1 elective

-- Students are able to (1) explain and compare the different patterns and causes of health and disease nationally, regionally and globally; (2) identify the concepts and processes of globalisation and their potential impact on health in different populations; (3) describe the role of global governance and examples of global action addressing current health issues; (4) explain how major threats to health, and our responses, transcend local, national and international boundaries; (5) demonstrate effective written and oral communication skills; and (6) experience working in teams to produce an outcome.
+Students are able to (1) explain and compare the different patterns and causes of health and disease nationally, regionally and globally; (2) describe historical and ongoing changes to the political, social, and economic contexts of populations and their impact on health; (3) describe the role of global governance and examples of global action addressing current health issues; (4) explain how major threats to health, and our responses, transcend local, national and international boundaries; (5) demonstrate effective written and oral communication skills; and (6) experience working in teams to produce an outcome.

-- Typically this unit is assessed in the following ways: (1) group project and presentation on a major global health issue; (2) mid-semester and end-of-semester examination; and (3) tutor and peer assessment.
+Indicative assessments in this unit are as follows: (1) group project and presentation on a major global health issue; (2) mid-semester and end-of-semester examination; and (3) tutor and peer assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)